Meet The Staff

 Lucinda Bratini, Ph.D.

 Dr. Lucinda Bratini is a psychologist, professor, and community organizer, who received her doctorate in Counseling Psychology at Teachers College, Columbia University.
 She completed her Master of Education in Psychological Counseling at Teachers College and her Bachelor of Science in Human Development at Binghamton University, State University of New York.
-She first joined the Counseling Center in 2005 as a Counseling Intern and now rejoined the staff as part-time Counselor for the Sophomore Year Initiative (SYI) Program.
 Lucinda is passionate about working with diverse first-generation, LGBTQ and gender-nonconforming college students.
 Her therapeutic approach focuses on healing through growth-fostering connection.
 She uses a relational-cultural systemic and socially-just framework that embraces equality, mutuality, and individual and community transformation.
-During her time outside of the Center, she engages in community based participatory action research (PAR) with youth educators and activists, she also enjoys travelling, dancing, and listening to world music.

 Maria Troche, LCSW is a graduate from Lehman College.
 Maria has worked in Social Work for over 20 years providing services to children, adults and families throughout NYC.

 Theresa Gannon, LCSW graduated from Fordham University School of Social Work.
 She has worked as a part-time counselor at the Counseling Center since September 2008.
-Currently a supervisor at Soundview- Throgs Neck Community CMHC, Ms. Gannon specializes in treating issues of adolescence.
+Currently a supervisor at St. Vincent's Hospital in Harrison, she previously worked at Soundview- Throgs Neck Community CMHC, Ms. Gannon specializes in treating issues of adolescence.

 Lehman College Counseling Center houses 5 interns for the 2014/15 academic year: